iswarmondal/Leaflet-OSS-map/README.md

 # Leaflet Drawing App

-This is a simple web application that allows users to draw rectangles and polygons on a map and view the coordinates of the drawn shapes.
+This is a simple web application that demonstrates several features of the Leaflet.js mapping library.

 ## Features

-- Interactive map powered by Leaflet.js and OpenStreetMap.
+- **Interactive Map:** Powered by Leaflet.js.
+- **Basemap Switcher:** Switch between a street map and a satellite imagery layer.
-- Draw rectangles and polygons on the map.
+- **Full Drawing Tools:** Draw Polygons, Polylines, Rectangles, Circles, and place Markers.
+- **Shape Properties Display:** Shows the properties of drawn shapes (coordinates, center, radius, etc.).
-- Displays the geographical coordinates (latitude and longitude) of the vertices of the drawn shapes.
+- **Mouse Coordinate Inspector:** Displays the real-time geographic coordinates of the mouse pointer.
-- Lightweight and uses CDNs for libraries, so no installation is needed.
+- **Lightweight:** Uses CDNs for libraries, so no installation is needed.

 ## How to Use

 1. Simply open the `index.html` file in your web browser.
+2. Use the layer control in the top-right to switch basemaps.
-2. Use the drawing tools on the top-left side of the map to draw a rectangle or a polygon.
+3. Use the drawing tools on the top-left to draw a shape.
-3. The coordinates of the shape will be displayed in the bottom-left corner of the page.
+4. The properties of the drawn shape will be displayed in the bottom-left corner.
+5. The current mouse coordinates are shown in the top-right corner.

 ## File Structure